 Blog post length varies depending on the objective of your post.
-The length of the average post has grown to just over 1000 words but if your goal is to teach your readers something (think guides and how to’s) and you’re hoping to rank well, your suggested word count can range upwards of 1,500+ words.
+The length of the average post is just over 1400 words.
+If your goal is to teach your readers something (think guides and how to’s) and you’re hoping to rank well, your suggested word count can range upwards of 1400+ words.

 Experiment with different post lengths and see what inspires the most engagement from your readers.
 Once that’s determined, specify a minimum word count for your writers.